erthink/libmdbx/README.md

 9. Check if there is a row with data after current cursor position via `mdbx_cursor_eof()`.

-10. Ability to explicitly request update of current record without creating new record.
+10. Ability to explicitly request update of present record without creating new record.
 Implemented as `MDBX_CURRENT` flag for `mdbx_put()`.

 11. Ability to update or delete record and get previous value via `mdbx_replace()` Also can update specific multi-value.